 By many measures, distracted driving has surpassed speeding and drinking and driving as the leading cause of car accidents in America.
 Distracted driving is responsible for 3,000 deaths annually and a quarter of all crashes on the road.
 Taking your eyes off the road for just two seconds doubles the chance of getting in a wreck, and looking away from the road for five seconds is enough time to travel the length of a football field at highway speed.
 It’s no wonder a person is six times more likely to have a wreck while texting than drinking and driving.

 Texting while driving and other kinds of distracted driving are classic examples of negligence, and drivers who cause collisions because they were distracted are liable to the crash victims for the harm they’ve caused.
-If you’ve been seriously injured in a Broward County distracted driving car accident, Sunrise distracted driving accident lawyer David Benenfeld can help you get compensation for your medical bills, lost wages, pain and suffering, and other legal damages.
+If you’ve been seriously injured in a Broward County distracted driving car accident, lawyer David Benenfeld can help you get compensation for your medical bills, lost wages, pain and suffering, and other legal damages.
 Call The Law Offices of David Benenfeld for immediate assistance, and we’ll go to work right away securing medical care and compensation to help you get better after a crash.

 People know distracted driving is dangerous, but they continue to do it

 In a study conducted by AAA, 96% of people surveyed said it was very dangerous or extremely dangerous to text while driving, yet 41% of those same respondents admitted to reading a text while driving in the last month, and 32% owned up to sending one.
 Almost 80% of the survey takers said talking on the phone while driving was dangerous, but 52% said they did just that in the previous 30 days.